 - There is a lot of discussion in the scientific literature about the best distribution to use when derriving standardised drought indicators such as the Standardised Precipitation Index and the Standardised Streamflow Index.
 Using the correct distribution is important to ensure the indicator values reflect the deficits in rainfall or river flows.
 Within DrIVER we tested eight distributions for rainfall and riverflows for 121 near-natural Benchmark catchments, and found that the Tweedie distrbution was most appropriate to use for UK data.
 Read more here in Svensson et al. 2018.

-- The outcomes of the DrIVER stakeholder workshops has driven the development of the UK Drought Portal within ENDOWS to create a UK Water Resources Portal which will include rainfall, river flows, groundwater and COSMOS-UK soil moisture data to provide a comprehensive water resources monitoring portal which can be used to monitor the hydrological situation at any time.
+- The outcomes of the DrIVER stakeholder workshops has driven the development of the UK Drought Portal within ENDOWS to create the UK Water Resources Portal which includes rainfall, river flows, groundwater and COSMOS-UK soil moisture data to provide a comprehensive water resources monitoring portal which can be used to monitor the hydrological situation at any time.

 - We investigated the relationship between meteorological and hydrological droughts in order to understand the timing of drought propagation across the UK and how propagtaion relates to catchment and climate properties; the relationship between agriculutral impacts from satellite data and drought indicators, and the relationship between text based drought impacts from the EDII and drought indicators in the UK and Germany.